 Liminal is all about the concepts of transition and shifting ambiguities, categorised by disorientation and a loss of belonging.
-You might be in a liminal space right now.
+Who knows, you might be in a liminal space right now.

 - Do you feel a sense of belonging?

 - Are you uncomfortable?
 Anxious?
 Feel a sense of dread?

 - Did you choose to be here?

 The days between Christmas and New Years are liminal spaces, much like airport layovers.
 They aren’t real.
 Nothing matters.
 Get high at 10am.
 Watch all 3 Lord of the Ringses.
 You are your own godKate Leth (@kateleth) December 28, 2019

 (Unofficial) word of the day is Merryneum: the blurry space between Christmas and the New Year.@susie_dent